januszgrze/bitcoinrollups/blogs/rollups-basically/sequencers-basically.md

 So block producers...?

 Yes, block producers.
-Sequencers have the priveleged role of constructing rollup blocks.
+Sequencers have the privileged role of constructing rollup blocks.
 In the current rollup landscape on Ethereum, all sequencers are [centralized](https://www.binance.com/en/research/analysis/ethereums-rollups-are-centralized-a-look-into-decentralized-sequencers).
 That means a single node (yes, a single node) is responsible for producing blocks for the entire rollup.

 This means a single server holds a lot of power!
 They can order transactions in any way they like, and (perhaps more crucially) censor transactions they don't like.
 Centralized sequencers also create [liveness failures](https://thedefiant.io/arbitrum-outage-2) because if the sequencer goes down, progress for the rollup halts.
 This has happened numerous times.